BYUI-ECEN-361/ECEN-361-STM32-Lab-01-multiboard/Documentation/Assignment.md

 3. What GPIO Pin is tied to the LED on the board?

-4. At what frequency did your light blink?
+4. At what frequency did your light toggle?

 5. What does the “bug” button do?